Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Complete Multipartite Graphs

 We observe that

 Therefore,

 where $ \ell_1 + \ell_2 +\ell_3 =s$.
 Let $\alpha = \deg e_{\ell_1,\ell_2,\ell_3}$.
 Then the regularity assertion follows. \end{proof}

-Observe that the above expression for $\reg(J_G^s)$ is not really in the form $as + b$.
-Given a graph, one can derive this form from the above expression.
-Depending on the size of partitions, the leading coefficient and the constant term will change.
+Observe that the above expression for $\reg(J_G^s)$ is not really in the form $ds + e$.
+Given a graph, one can compute $d$ and $e$ by studying the interplay between the cardinality of the partitions.
 For example, suppose the graph is unmixed, i.e., all the partitions are of same cardinality.
-Then $\reg(J_G^s) = 2\ell s + (2\ell-2)$ for all $s \geq 2$, where $\ell = m_1 = m_2 = m_3$.
+Then, $\reg(J_G^s) = 2\ell s + (2\ell-2)$ for all $s \geq 2$, where $\ell = m_1 = m_2 = m_3$.
 Note also that the stabilization index in this case is $2$.
 As done in Discussion (\ref{disc}), one can derive various expressions for $\reg(J_G^s)$ for different cases as well.
 Consider the arithmetic progression $m_1 = m+2r$, $m_2 =m$, and $ m_3 =m+r$:

 \begin{corollary} Let $m,r$ be any two positive integers.
 Let $m_1 = m+2r$, $m_2 =m$, and $ m_3 =m+r$ in Theorem \ref{3-partite}.
 Then for all $s \geq 2$, we have

 \end{corollary} \begin{proof} By Theorem \ref{3-partite}, $ \alpha = (s-\ell_3)m_1 +(s-\ell_2)m_2+ (s-\ell_1)m_3$.
 Hence we get